UniversityOfSaskatchewanCMPT371/term-project-2024-team-2/artifacts/id5/README.md

 On the QA side, we implemented custom test hooks for human-in-the-loop automated testing and introduced several of such tests.
 More details can be found in the Test Update doccuments.

-The following is a summary of hte work we set our to do in the sprint and their status and estimates.
+The following is a summary of the work we set our to do in the sprint and their status and estimates.
 Some cards do no have estimates on them and they are primarily bug cards that arose during the sprint as small fixes.

 |Title                                                                                                               |URL                                                                                   |Assignees                      |Status  |Labels                              |Linked pull requests                                                                                                                                                                                                                                            |Estimate (hrs)|Actual (hrs)|
 |--------------------------------------------------------------------------------------------------------------------|--------------------------------------------------------------------------------------|-------------------------------|--------|------------------------------------|----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|--------------|------------|